On the Lipschitz properties of transportation along heat flows: Introduction and main results

-is the $q$-R\'enyi entropy.
-So, Corollary \ref{thm:lc} allows us to bound the $q$-R\'enyi entropy from below for some measures. \paragraph{Acknowledgments.} We wish to thank Max Fathi, Larry Guth, Emanuel Milman, and Ramon van Handel for several enlightening comments and suggestions.
+\paragraph{Acknowledgments.} We wish to thank Max Fathi, Larry Guth, Emanuel Milman, and Ramon van Handel for several enlightening comments and suggestions.
 We also thank the anonymous referee for carefully reading the paper and providing many helpful comments that improved this manuscript.
+We thank Sasha Kolesnikov for identifying a mistake in the proof of our claimed dimensional log-Sobolev inequality (Corollary 5 in a previous version of this paper), which we removed.
+ChatGPT 5.5 Pro improved our key bounds in Lemma 4 and showed the optimality of the Gaussian mixture result.
 This material is based upon work supported by the National Science Foundation under Award Number 2002022.